Aish1923/ReactAssigment/README.md

 A not so complex logic does the work,hence decided to include it,instead of buttons simple arrow icons would have been a better approach in perspective to design though.

 4.Only render a set of profiles using either infinity scrol l,pagination or a load more button.
-PrimeRaect provides pagination component which made it easier to include it.For larger data sets api calls would be included on each page change.But here used a logic to extract certain set of data from the main array to show the same depending on page number clicked.
+PrimeReact provides pagination component which made it easier to include it.For larger data sets api calls would be included on each page change.But here used a logic to extract certain set of data from the main array to show the same depending on page number clicked.

 5.Enable switch between a grid and a different view (such as list).
 Flex layouts helped in achieving the same.

 6.Works in Chrome, Firefox,Edge
 7.Works in IE11
-Including a few dependencies in the Rect application helps the same to run on IE.
+Including a few dependencies in the React application helps the same to run on IE.

 ## Learn More